daniel-furman/daniel-furman.github.io/content/posts/tinder_field_experiment.md

 markup: "mmark"
 ---

-## Field experiment on dating attitudes towards academic prestige in The Bay Area
+# Field experiment on dating attitudes towards academic prestige in the Bay Area

-By Daniel Furman, Forrest Brandt, and Jackie Hu
+### By Daniel Furman, Forrest Brandt, and Jackie Hu

 * Berkeley Spring 2022, Causual Inference with Prof. Josue Martinez